 There are steps you can take to prevent or delay diabetes, avoid its complications, and manage symptoms.

 There are a variety of medications you can take to manage the symptoms and complications of diabetes.
 These include:

 - insulin therapy

-- metformin, which reduces blood sugar
+- metformin (Glucophage), which reduces blood sugar

-- sulfonylureas like Chlorpropamide, which increase pancreatic insulin secretion
+- sulfonylureas like chlorpropamide, which increase pancreatic insulin secretion

 - meglitinides, which stimulate the pancreas to release more insulin

-- exercising and maintaining a health weight
+- exercising and maintaining a healthy weight

 - avoiding smoking cigarettes